shalivan/shalivan.github.io/_posts/HOU/01-01-01-Heightfields.md

 Sections per component| 1x1 reduced CPU calculation time too many vertices at once | 2x2  possible that one component could be rendering four different LOD's |
 num components| Tiles count  |
 Overal resolution|final size  1+(SectionSize * NumOfComp * Sectionspercomp)

+#### Height

+ -256 to 255.992 and stored with 16 bit precision. multiplied by the Z

+  scale value of 1 results in a maximum height of roughlty 256 centimeters (cm) and a maximum depth of -256cm.
+Therefore, at the default Z scale value of 100 your height values with be between 256 meters (m) and -256m.